kleinbottle/swanlotus/content/blogs/pattern-matching-in-bash/pattern-matching-in-bash.md

 author: "R (Chandra) Chandrasekhar"
 date: "2023-02-28"
 modified: "2023-03-01"
-summary: "The `bash` shell embodies powerful pattern-matching and substitution capabilities These have been growing steadily since version 2.02, released in 1998.
-This blog gives practical examples for using these powerful, but somewhat understated features, to achieve common tasks efficiently and tersely."
+summary: "... the pattern-matching and string manipulation capabilities of `bash` have grown steadily since version 2.02, which was released in 1998.
+This blog gives practical examples for using these powerful, but somewhat understated features, to achieve common tasks efficiently and tersely, directly from within `bash` itself."
 category: Programming
 tags: bash, globs, regular expressions, parameter replacement, pattern matching, substitution
-opengraphimage: "../../images/bash-script.jpg"
+opengraphimage: "bash-script.jpg"
 ---

 ## The arcane powers of the `bash` shell